Are you Surfing the Wrong Board?

 There are many factors that come into play when determining the right volume for your surfboards.
 Age, ability, frequency and the type of waves you generally surf all play important roles in finding the right surfboard volume

-The external measurements of a board are great to know, but it’s the distribution of the foam throughout the outline that will impact the volume and the performance of your surfboard.
+The full dimensions of a board are great to know, but it’s the distribution of the foam throughout the outline that will impact the volume and the performance of your surfboard.

 Knowing your volume will help to determine the right equipment for you no matter the level of surfing you are at.
 Fortunately these days there are many surfboard volume calculators and volume charts that have been developed to help you determine what volume is best for you.
 Lots of these volume calculators however, can be pretty general and only really take your weight into consideration.